pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Everyone on the team needs to be able to write in Golang.
 * I didn't write any notes down.

----

-Bob: What did you write?

-Ana: I wrote letters for work.

----

-Ana: I wrote down some notes from our last meeting.

-Bob: What notes did you write down?

----

-Bob: What do you need to do now?

-Ana: I need to write letters to my clients.

----

 ## yearn yearned (d) (reg)